lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   - random walk with drift is basically a random walk on a slope -> corresponds to a deterministic trend, $\vartheta t$
   - "drift"here refers to a constant that each variable drifted away from its previous value at each step-> as this constant get "accumulated" for each step, it becomes a linear trend over time

+- Random Walk vs. Random Walk with drift

+  - a constant drift in Random Walk lead to a linear trend over time, since this trend is deterministic -> same covariance, autocorrrelation  as Random Walk without drift but the expected value has an additional linear trend

 - **Why does differencing actually work to make a non-stationary time series stationary?**

   - insight from Chap 4 HW 3 (week 10): e.g.for a random walk, the absolute values are very different over time, but the **differences between subsequent values are not!**